Agiliti (NYSE:AGTI) Now Covered by Analysts at UBS Group

-Investment analysts at UBS Group began coverage on shares of Agiliti (NYSE:AGTI) in a research report issued to clients and investors on Tuesday, Briefing.com reports.
-The firm set a “neutral” rating and a $16.00 price target on the stock.
-UBS Group’s target price points to a potential upside of 8.62% from the stock’s current price.
+UBS Group assumed coverage on shares of Agiliti (NYSE:AGTI) in a research report report published on Monday morning, Benzinga reports.
+The brokerage issued a neutral rating and a $16.00 price target on the stock.

 Agiliti, Inc provides healthcare technology management and service solutions to the healthcare industry in the United States.
 The company offers onsite managed services, including programs for the management, reprocessing, and logistics of medical equipment at individual facilities and integrated delivery networks to monitor and adjust equipment quantities and availability to address fluctuations in patient census and acuity; and clinical engineering services comprising maintenance, repair, and remediation solutions for various type of medical equipment, including general biomedical and diagnostic imaging equipment through supplemental and outsourced offerings.